PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/Commit` to commit any updates to the repository

-Use `/L` to log messages to a file; you can optionally specify a log file name using `/L:LogFilePath`
+Use `/L` to log messages to a file

+Use `/LogFile`' to specify the base name for the log file
+* Log files will be named using the base name, followed by the current date

-Use `/LogDirectory` to specify the directory to save the log file in.
+Use `/LogDir` or `/LogDirectory` to specify the directory to save the log file in
-* By default, the log file is created in the current working directory.
+* By default, the log file is created in the current working directory

 Use `/Preview` to count the number of database objects that would be exported